 Check Price on Amazon →

 UPLIFT’s Big Standard tray solves the most common keyboard tray complaint: the platform is too small.
 At 27 inches wide, there’s room for a full-size keyboard and a mouse side by side without cramping.
-No separate mouse attachment needed.
+No separate mouse attachment required.

 The system comes with two track lengths — 11 inches for shallow desks and 21 inches for standard depths — so compatibility is rarely an issue.
-Track spacers are included for mounting over standing desk crossbars, which is a detail many competitors overlook.
+Track spacers are included for mounting over standing desk crossbars, a detail many competitors overlook.

-UPLIFT also offers the tray in bamboo ($30 extra) if you want your keyboard platform to match a bamboo desktop.
-It’s a small touch, but it shows attention to detail.
+UPLIFT also offers the tray in bamboo ($30 extra) if you want the platform to match a bamboo desktop.
+Like Humanscale, UPLIFT backs their trays with a 15-year warranty.
+For hardware that lives bolted under your desk, that guarantee matters.

 Who should skip this: If your desk depth is under 24 inches, even the short 11-inch track might be tight.
 Measure before ordering.